Jeffreyblay/jeffreyblay.github.io/_pages/about.md

 <div class="hero-section">
   <div class="hero-content">
-    <h4>From Data to Real-World Decisions: Transforming data into meaningful solutions</h4>
+    <h2>From Data to Real-World Decisions: Transforming data into meaningful solutions</h2>

     <p>
-      I am Jeffrey Blay, a passionate and ambitious individual who believes in turning the "IMPOSSIBLE" into "I'M POSSIBLE" through dedication and perseverance.
+      I am Jeffrey Blay, a passionate and hardworking individual who believes in turning the "IMPOSSIBLE" into "I'M POSSIBLE" through dedication and perseverance.
     </p>

     <p>
-      As an aspiring Geospatial Data Scientist/Engineer, I leverage data science, machine learning, and engineering techniques to extract meaningful insights from complex spatial data and solve real-world challenges.
+      As an aspiring Data Scientist/Engineer, I leverage machine learning, statistical analysis, and data engineering techniques to extract meaningful insights from complex datasets and build scalable solutions that solve real-world challenges.
     </p>

     <p>
-      Currently, I am pursuing a <strong>Ph.D. in Applied Science</strong>, specializing in Geospatial Data Science, with years of experience in remote sensing, GIS, spatial analysis, geospatial AI, urban analytics, and data pipelines.
+      Currently, I am pursuing a <strong>Ph.D. in Applied Science</strong>, specializing in Data Science, with years of experience in data analytics, machine learning, predictive modeling, data pipelines, cloud computing, and spatial data analysis.
     </p>

     <p>
-      I am seeking a <strong>Summer 2026 internship</strong> in data science or geospatial analytics, where I can apply my technical expertise to deliver impactful solutions.
+      I am seeking a <strong>Summer 2026 internship</strong> in data science, data engineering, or geospatial analytics, where I can apply my technical expertise to deliver impactful, data-driven solutions.
     </p>
   </div>
 </div>